seb7887/react-performance/react-performance.md

 ## Why did you render

-One of the most common issues that affects performance in React is unnecessary render cycles.
+One of the most common issues that affect performance in React is unnecessary render cycles.
 By default, React components will re-render whenever their parent renders, even if their props didn’t change.

 `why-did-you-render` is a library that hooks into React and detects potentially unnecessary component renders.
 It detects when a component’s render method is called despite its props not having changed.